-A shrub growing to 5 metres tall with spreading/arching branches which can spread several metres wide.
+A shrub growing to 5 metres tall, with spreading/arching branches, to several metres wide.

 It grows naturally in the south-west of Western Australia, on gravelley sand or loam with ironstone influence.

 Leaves are green-blue (glaucous) with a holly-shape, to about 60 mm long by 40 mm wide with shallow and prickly lobes on the margins.
 The new growth has bronze-red tinges.

 A grevillea inflorescence is technically a cluster of paired flowers, termed a conflorescence with the overall structure forming a raceme-like appearance.
 Grevillea species exhibit 3 main inflorescence structures:

 1. A cylindrical to ovoid raceme (with flowers emerging around a 360° radius)

 2. A single-sided raceme (with flowers produced on only one side, resembling a tooth-brush)